 - Just-in-time (JIT) methodology, in which products arrive as they are ordered by customers, and which is based on analyzing customer behavior.
 This approach involves researching buying patterns, seasonal demand and location-based factors that present an accurate picture of what goods are needed at certain times and places.
 The advantage of JIT is that customer demand can be met without needing to keep quantities of products on hand, but the risks include misreading the market demand or having distribution problems with suppliers, which can lead to out-of-stock issues.

 - ABC analysis methodology, which classifies inventory into three categories that represent the inventory values and cost significance of the goods.
-Category A represents high-value and low-quantity goods, category B represents moderate-value and moderate-quantity goods, and category C represents low-value and high-quantity goods.
-Each category can be managed separately by an inventory management system, and it's important to know which items are the best sellers in order to keep quantities of buffer stock on hand.
+Category A represents high-value and low-quantity goods; category B represents moderate-value and moderate-quantity goods; and category C represents low-value and high-quantity goods.
+Each category can be managed separately by an inventory management system.
+It's important to know which items are the best sellers to keep quantities of buffer stock on hand.
 For example, more expensive category A items may take longer to sell, but they may not need to be kept in large quantities.
 One of the advantages of ABC analysis is that it provides better control over high-value goods, but a disadvantage is that it can require a considerable amount of resources to continually analyze the inventory levels of all the categories.